SteRap/robofriends/README.md

 <h2>Explanation</h2>
 ROBOFRIENDS is a small and simple React App which I developed in order to start practicing with React and API.
 The app is built on the API provided by Robohash https://robohash.org.
-The app include a searching feature that allows users to filter among their robofriends by typing the robots' names.
+The app includes a searching feature that allows users to filter among their robofriends by typing the robots' names.